Growing Trend Toward Integrative Medicine

 “I think what is happening now is there is a sea change in the number of integrative physicians that is now reaching critical mass,” says Dr. Leonard A. Wisneski, a professor of medicine at Georgetown University, George Washington University, and the University of Colorado who cooperated in the release of the report.

-The American Board of Physician Specialties® stands ready to meet the growing demands in the field of integrative medicine by offering physician board certification through the American Board of Integrative Medicine (ABOIM).
-To learn more about this specialty, which makes use of all appropriate therapeutic approaches and disciplines in order to improve health and healing, or for more information about integrative medicine certification, contact the ABPS today.
+The American Board of Physician Specialties® (ABPS) stands ready to meet the growing demands in the field of integrative medicine by offering physician board certification through the American Board of Integrative Medicine ® (ABOIM®).
+The ABPS is the only multi-specialty certifying board in the United States to offer integrative medicine board certification.

 Save the Date